Internship and Job Search Guide

 Step Three: Network Effectively

 Networking is about building relationships as well as seeking advice and information.
 Conducting informational interviews with people who work in the industries or roles you are seeking is one of the best ways to discover opportunities.
 Be efficient and have a plan–while people may be happy to help, their focus right now is probably on their own adjustments and employment, so you want their time with you to be well spent.
-A good place to start might be to reach out to Duke alumni through the Alumni Directory and Ask a Blue Devil!
+A good place to start might be to reach out to Duke alumni through LinkedIn, the Alumni Directory or Ask a Blue Devil!

 - Think creatively: How could your skills be beneficial to someone right now?
 For example: Could you help a faculty member set up online courses?
 Social media marketing?